newnonsick/matchav2/README.md

 *   **Automated Tracking:** Automatically tracks stand-up messages in designated channels, extracting relevant information.
 *   **Daily Summaries:** Sends daily stand-up summaries to team channels, showing who has submitted their stand-up and who hasn't.
 *   **Team Overview:** Provides detailed team overviews for specific dates, including stand-up status and leave information.
-*   **Member Management:** Allows adding and removing members from stand-up tracking.
+*   **Member Management:** Allows adding and removing members from stand-up tracking within a specific channel.
 *   **Stand-Up Reports:** Generates comprehensive Excel reports of user stand-ups for a given month, with options to specify users or channels, and send via email or Discord DM.
+*   **Personal Stand-Up Check:** Allows users to check their own monthly stand-up submission status, including days they were on leave.

 ### Leave Management

 *   **Automated Tracking:** Automatically identifies and records leave requests from messages using natural language processing (Gemini AI).
 *   **Leave Confirmation:** Sends private confirmation messages to users upon successful leave request submission or edit.
-*   **Leave Deletion Notification:** Notifies users when their leave request messages are deleted.
+*   **Leave Deletion Handling:** Automatically removes leave records when the original request message is deleted.
-*   **Daily Leave Summaries:** Sends daily summaries of all recorded leaves to a designated channel.
+*   **Daily Leave Summaries:** Sends daily summaries of all recorded leaves to a designated channel and updates it in real-time as new leaves are tracked or deleted for the current day.

 ### General Utilities